Assistant Professor of

 At the same time, Professor Washienko is absolutely committed to the premise that his students’ education should be firmly grounded in the classical liberal arts.
 Thus, whether teaching courses in law, ethics, or communications, his students learn not only specific facts, but they also learn about their place in history and their responsibility to hand over the world to their children as a more safe, fair, and just society.

 A look at the laws that apply to hotels, food-service establishments, and the travel industry.
 Consideration of innkeepers' duties to guests.
 Concepts of liability and negligence, contract and property practices, and miscellaneous statutes applicable to the hospitality industry.
 2 credits, offered Fall & Spring. [ 4 cr. ]

 Prereq: SHA HF 100, seniors, juniors first

 This course is intended as a 'practicum' in hospitality communications.
 This course is open to sophomores, juniors and seniors.
 This is a seven (7) week course offered in the first half and second half of the semester.
 The focus is on the development of those communication skills that are critical to being effective managers.
 There will be readings on communication, but the majority of the course will focus on skills development.
 Each week students will be required to deliver presentations to the class.
 These presentations will be videotaped and critiqued.
 By the end of this course students will be much more comfortable, clear, and confident speakers in any situation.
-Seniors and Juniors first, Fail/Pass.
-2 credits, offered Spring Only. [ 2 cr. ]
+Fail/Pass.
+2 credits, offered Fall and Spring. [ 2 cr. ]